 Certain stories love to start with the death of a beautiful and promising girl.
 This story is no different.
 She's beautiful, of course, because almost all loss is beautiful.
 She's promising because she never had a chance to prove us wrong.
 Corpses are found laid out and sensuous, lovely even in death.
-She is always sprawled out, a cold Venus, beauty unmarred by the loveliness of her face.
+She is always sprawled out, a cold Venus, beauty unmarred due to the loveliness of her face.
 Perhaps she is wreathed in flowers, left in some peaceful place.
 A beautiful murder.

 This story is not about a beautiful murder.